zhangbozhb/ChameleonSwift/README.md

     **Note**: Auto call is convenient and save your time, but you should follow some rules, or else you may be in trouble.

-    * No Crash: Be aware you should promise you ChameleonCallBackProtocol and ch.refreshBlock If unfortunately it happened, you app will crash.
+    * No Crash: Be aware you should promise you ChameleonUIProtocol and ch.refreshBlock If unfortunately it happened, you app will crash.
     * Save your status: You should save you status aware in some place, and theme switch method should status aware. since callback is automatic, if you theme or you appearance is status related, it may work not properly.
 For example, you has a button which theme is status related.
 Its background is black in Day, white in Night, and red if it selected; if you have never save your selection status or theme switch ignored selection status, auto callback will not work properly.

 * 2, Call orders:
     * order between parent and child(view/subviews, view controller/ child view controller): child will call before parent;
-    * ChameleonCallBackProtocol and ch.refreshBlock: if both defined, ChameleonCallBackProtocol run before ch.refreshBlock;
+    * ChameleonUIProtocol and ch.refreshBlock: if both defined, ChameleonUIProtocol run before ch.refreshBlock;
     * view, view controller: if your app switch theme, view theme switch related method run before view controller.
 If you change one view theme in both view and view controller, changes in view controller will take effect.

     **Note**: